scoot-digital/delphiBank/README.md

 ## Development

+I developed the application using the free [Community Edition](https://www.embarcadero.com/products/delphi/starter) of Delphi 11 via embarcadero.

-Will update development of the application later
+I will update development of the application later

 ## Outcome

-Will update outcome of the application later
+I will update outcome of the application later